 To enable the recovery of a moved camera:

-- On the Processing tab, scroll to the Camera Healing section and make sure the Enable Camera Auto Heal Bump is selected (it is selected by default).
+- On the Processing tab, scroll to the Camera Healing section and make sure Enable Auto Bump Healing is selected (it is selected by default).

 - In the volume, have someone wave two of the Pulsars used to set the floor plane in front of the camera until its status light turns blue (or magenta if selected).